Chef Blogs

 Infra Server:

-The standalone installation of the Chef Infra Server creates a working installation on a single server.
-This installation is also useful when installing Chef Infra Server in a virtual machine.
+The standalone installation of Chef Infra Server creates a working installation on a single server.
+This installation method also applies to installing Chef Infra Server in a virtual machine.

 To install Chef Infra Server: